-Grammar choices found in the genre:
+Grammar choices found in this genre:

-- High density of adjective and noun phrases - Passive voice
+- High density of adjective and noun phrases - Past tense(s)

-Another type of C-R activities: Guess the genreText 3:
+A type of C-R activity: Guess the genre Text 3:

 The Black Plague

 In 1348, the bubonic plague arrived in Britain through the southern coast ports.
 The plague reached London by September 1348 and Scotland, Wales and Ireland in the winter of 1349.
 Estimates place the total dead as somewhere between a tenth and a third of the population (for the period 1348-50)